Debates in ancient India

 There was, for a considerable period of time, a very lively and extensively practiced tradition of formal debates in ancient India.
 These debates were conducted, sometimes with royal patronage, to examine various religious, philosophical, moral and doctrinal issues.
 The corpus of knowledge on conducting a successful debate was referred to as vādavidyā and several manuals dealing with this discipline had been produced.
 It was from these debates that the Indian tradition of logic and allied investigations were evolved and developed.
-The antiquity of this tradition can be traced even to pre-Buddhist period.
-For example, Brhadaranyaka Upsanisad, a pre-Buddhist text, has references to King Janaka as not only organizing and patronizing debates between the sages and priests but also as participating in such debates.
+The antiquity of this tradition can be traced to the Vedic period.
+For example, Brihadaranyaka Upanishad, a late-Vedic, pre-Buddhist text, has references to King Janaka as not only organizing and patronizing debates between the sages and priests but also as participating in such debates.
 Women also used to participate in these debates.
 Gargi was a woman scholar who used to participate in the debates in King Janaka's court.

 Though debate was popular at the time of the Upanisads, there was no theory of debates during that period.
 Such a theory evolved along with the spread of the teachings of Buddha, Mahavira, and other ascetics or religious reformers.
 By the third and second century BCE, monks and priests were required to have a training in the art of conducting a successful debate.
 Several debate manuals were written in different sectarian schools.
 But these early manuals written in Sanskrit have all been lost.
 However, the nature of these manuals could be glimpsed from Buddhist Chinese sources as well as from Pali sources like the Kathavatthu.